 17But you, when you fast, anoint your head and wash your face

 18so that your fasting will not be obvious to people, but only to your Father who is in secret.
 And your Father, who sees in secret, will repay you.

 19“Do not store up for yourselves treasures on the earth, where moth and rust consume, and where thieves break through and steal,

 20but store up for yourselves treasures in heaven, where neither moth nor rust consumes, and where thieves do not break through nor steal,

 21for where your treasure is, there will your heart be also.

-22“The lamp of the body is the eye; therefore, if your eye is single,a your whole body will be full of light.
+22“The lamp of the body is the eye; therefore, if your eye is generous,a your whole body will be full of light.

-23But if your eye is evil,b your whole body will be full of darkness.
+23But if your eye is stingy,b your whole body will be full of darkness.
 If then the light that is in you is darkness, how great is the darkness!

 24“No one is able to serve two lords, for either he will hate the one and love the other, or else he will be devoted to the one and think little of the other.
 You are not able to serve God and Wealth.